JairParra/Kaggle_Reddit_Multiclass_Classification/scripts/README.md

 ## data_preprocessing.py
 - As it name indicates, this script is dedicated solely to clean the data, up to a format that sklearn can understand, and process.
+- Note that some of the preprocessing actually goes along main (since it's more convenient for sklearn),  but we keep these separeated since it makes part of the Pipeline.

 ## Bernoulli_NB.py
 - Implementation of the Bernoulli Naive Bayes model as a class.
+- Functions will be briefly dscribed below as implementation progresses